SonyCSLParis/web-services/README.md

 Data accessible in in the linked data version of the Florentine Catasto of 1427 available on druid.

-    * (vua-kg-api-request)
+    * (request-catasto)
        Function to access a saved SPARQL query on the Catasto dataset.
-The endpoint to call is shown under "API Variable",
+The endpoint to call is shown under "API Variable".